Extensive stand of nearly pure blackbrush (spring) |

 Leaves: Small, gray-green, and aromatic.
 Leaves in fasciculated, opposite clusters; linear, usually about 1/2 inch long, edges entire and rolled

-Flowers: Small, yellow, single at the ends of twigs; appears to have four petals, but they are actually sepals.
-Many
+Flowers: Small, yellow, single at the ends of twigs; appears to have four petals, but the "petals" are actually sepals.
+Many stamens.
+The stamens emerge before the flower fully opens, giving the appearance of flowers without petals.

 Seeds: Crescent shaped, brown, about 1/4 inch long.